engkeen-source/CyberArk-Jira-Integration/README.md

   - User need to enter bypass code in ticket ID
   - bypass code can be configured in PVWA -> Option -> Ticketing System

-# Configurable Item in PVWA -> Option -> Ticketing System
+# Configurable Item in PVWA

+1. Login to PVWA as administrator, go to Option -> Ticketing System and configure below parameter.

 allowedChangeTicketStatus